Kemaweyan/django-content-gallery/README.rst

     {% include "content_gallery/_image_view.html" %}

-The **django-content-gallery** uses jQuery within its scripts, so make sure that jQuery is is available on your pages where the content-gallery is used.
+The **django-content-gallery** uses jQuery within its scripts, so make sure that jQuery is available on your pages where the content-gallery is used.

 To add the gallery related to your objects onto your pages the **django-content-gallery** provides two template tags.
 Those template tags are located in the ``content_gallery`` template tag set, so